Auth Overview

 auth.currentUser // User | null

-As a User instance, It holds the user unique identifier (uid).
-Other properties may be empty:
+As a User instance, It exposes the user identifier (uid).
+The other properties are optional:

 currentUser.uid